PurplePenguin4102/CollectedWriting/Wardens Of Masacoll/06 The Night of the Arcane Quake.md

 Britt's facial expression fell slightly, "Clara, I don't like secrets between us.
 You shouldn't have to keep things from me,"

-Clara smiled and hugged her friend again, "I'm sorry...
+Clara nodded abashedly and looked at the floor between them, "I'm sorry...
 I just know this is going to make you a little mad..." she paused for a second to ready herself, "I wanted to summon Yarlin, to thank him for the flowers from a few days ago."

 "YARLIN?!"
 Britt yelled, and immediately covered her own mouth.
 Whispering conspiratorially, "Are you insane??
 What's gotten into you Clara??"